kalutdx/portfolio/README.md

 ## Upcoming
 The website currently only supports French, with English on the way soon.

+Website isn't responsive right now.
+That is something I will be working on in a later date.

 ## Contact

 Nils Durieux - nils.durieux@gmail.com